Images, Emotions, and Credibility: Effect of Emotional Facial Images on Perceptions of News Content Bias and Source Credibility in Social Media: Study design and implementation

-\subsection{Study 1 \& 2 models:}
+\subsection{Study 1 \& 2 models}

 Our experimental design for both studies consisted of repeated measures for each user within two levels of responses including source level responses (credibility) and tweet level responses (bias).
-Furthermore, users' responses were continuous variables bounded between 0 and 1.
-For both studies, we used mixed-effects beta regressions to address the hierarchical design of our studies and the bounded dependant variables.
-Within the text, model coefficients as log of odds ratios are reported with corresponding confidence intervals.
-In the model figures, for ease of interpretation, we transformed the log-odds ratios to odds ratios.
+Users' responses were continuous variables bounded between 0 and 1.
+For both studies, we used mixed-effects beta regressions with \texttt{glmmTMB} to address the hierarchical design of our studies and the bounded dependent variables.
+Within the text, model coefficients are reported as log-odds ratios with corresponding confidence intervals.
+In the model figures, we transformed the log-odds ratios to odds ratios for ease of interpretation.
 Odds ratios show the direction and strength of how each independent variable impacts the dependent variables.
 We used the normal approximation to calculate p-values of fixed effects and t-values produced by \texttt{lme4}.

-In both studies, To measure the effects of our experimental design conditions, we built two mixed-effects models using R’s \texttt{glmmTMB} for a beta regression.